-The basic governmental fund financial statements can be found on pages 17-26 of this report.
+The basic governmental fund financial statements can be found on pages 19-27 of this report.

 Fiduciary Funds are used to account for resources held for the benefit of parties outside of the government.
 Fiduciary funds are not reflected in the government-wide financial statements because these resources are not available to support the City's programs.
 The City is responsible for ensuring that the assets reported in these funds are used for their intended purpose.
 The Statement of Fiduciary Net Position and Statement of Changes in Fiduciary Net Position are presented in the Basic Financial Statement section of this document.
-The City's only agency fund is the Auto Center Assessment District.
 The Private Purpose Trust Fund includes the Successor Agency to the Capitola Redevelopment Agency.